schultzelab/kallisto-qc/README.md

 The internal scripts expect the following folder structure

-- `/index/index`: the kallisto index file
+- `/index/index`: the kallisto index file.
-- `/index/tx2genes.csv`: a tx2genes.csv file that is used to convert the transcript names to gene names
+- `/index/annotations.gtf`: a annotations file used to convert transcript counts to gene counts.
 - `/input/XXXXX`, `/input/YYYYY`, etc. the "runs" to be used in the alignment.
 In practice these are the folders containing `fastq.gz` files that are interpreted as samples.
 How exactly this